 Bachelor of Science in Education (BS ED)

-Concord University’s Division of Education offers undergraduate students a wide range of content specializations and endorsements.
+Concord University’s Department of Education offers undergraduate students a wide range of content specializations and endorsements.
 Students are formally accepted as education majors once they have been admitted into the Teacher Education Program.
 Acceptance into Concord University and declaration of education as a major does not mean you have been accepted into the Teacher Education Program.

 The Bachelor of Science in Education requires the successful completion of a minimum of 120 semester hours from the following areas: the General Studies Program, the Professional Education Component, and the Content Specialization Component.
 Candidates are also required to meet criterion scores on PRAXIS Core Academic Skills for Educators and PRAXIS II: Subject Assessments (some specializations require more than one subject assessment) and the Principles of Learning and Teaching Test.
 Candidates must also meet West Virginia certification requirements.